 Roller skating is a pastime enjoyed by many, both because of the carefree fun it brings and because of its health benefits.
-However, while it’s a much loved activity, one children are keen to try out quite early on, the recurring question is when is it best to start learning?
+However, while it’s a much loved activity, one children are keen to try out quite early on, the recurring question is when is the best age to start roller skating?

 Although age plays a part, balance is the key to your decision.
-This is why between four and five years old are seen as good starting points, as this is the age range when their balance becomes innate to them.
+This is why between four and five years old are seen as the right age and good starting points to learn skating, as this is the age range when their balance becomes innate to them.

-It’s natural for parents to be nervous introducing their children to new activities, especially ones that we more readily associate with injury, e.g. climbing, bike riding, etc. Nevertheless, while the odd scrap may occur, introducing children to more physical activities at a younger age is in your best interests.
+It’s natural for many parents to be nervous introducing their children to new activities, especially ones that we more readily associate with injury, e.g. climbing, bike riding, etc. Nevertheless, while the odd scrap may occur, introducing young kids to more physical activities at an early age is in your best interests.

 For children however, this part of the brain is still very much in its infancy, thus there’s an element of carefree eagerness to the way they learn.
 Not forgetting that children also learn faster because of their prefrontal cortex not being as developed.

-In addition to this, you also have the fact that (most) children are naturally fearless, meaning the notion of potentially getting hurt while trying something new isn’t as daunting to them as it may be to an adult.
+In addition to this, you also have the fact that most kids are naturally fearless, meaning the notion of potentially getting hurt while trying something new isn’t as daunting to them as it may be to an adult.
 For example, children will rush to climb up a tall slide or go higher on the swings, whereas an adult might be more cautious.

 Teach The Basics